maxpert/moousture/README.md

 Create a guesture matcher, currently there are only two gesture objects Moousture.LevenMatcher, and Moousture.ReducedLevenMatcher.

 	var gstr = new Moousture.ReducedLevenMatcher();

+_Note: v2 has new matcher named JaroMatcher it's better than ReducedLevenMatcher and you can use it by including file named JaroMatcher.js_

 Add gesture vectors to matcher object, (see details below in Create your own gestures).